Tips for Getting Through this Extended Time Indoors— A Fireside Chat with Haylie Pomroy from 4/2/20

 Are you guys making large batch meals?
 A lot of people are cooking together more than they have in a long time.
 We’re on quite the roll in our house, making a lot and putting a lot aside for another day.
 But there will be times when you won’t feel like cooking or you’re just too busy or distracted.
 Rather than cave to the urge to order out, load your freezer with foods you’ve packaged… not packaged foods!

 My Lentil Veggie Power Bowl is a perfect large batch meal that freezes incredibly well!
-This is from my new cookbook too, but I’m posting it on my Facebook page.
 It’s vegan and vegetarian, and even though we aren’t vegan or vegetarian in our house, we are doubling down on our veggies, so this super-easy recipe is a great one to double, triple or even quadruple for your freezer!

 Cooking puts you in control of your health and puts power on your plate.
 And remember to drink half your body weight in water every single day.
 Drinking warm tea is wonderful too, as it soothes and comforts the body.

-When it comes to how you spend your days during this crisis, I want you to make sure that everything you do fits the following criteria:
+When it comes to staying healthy during this crisis, make sure you take a moment to decompress every day, and let go of everything that does not serve you.
+I want you to make sure that everything you do fits the following criteria: